 Our comment policy — now in French! #Community Management#commenting July 26 2013 | Ariel offbeatresilience As many of you know, the Offbeat Empire's comment policy is part of what makes our community different.
 I wrote a post a few years ago about How to write your blog's comment policy, and at the end I mentioned that the Empire's comment policy is Creative Commons licensed… which means anyone can adapt it for their own use.
 Well, a few weeks ago a reader in France asked my permission to adapt our policies to use for her site, and of course my answer was YES!
 So if you've ever wondered what a solid comment policy looks like in French, click here.
 PS: Posting on Offbeat Empire will be ramping up again next week, once I've recovered from my vacation!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or working on her next book, Offbeat Resilience, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS Show-don't-tell marketing: how to share your business story with integrity NEXT Vendors: What's your favorite method for attracting new clients?
 Show/Hide comments [ 5 ] French is my first language and I agree, it is very well translated, hehe.
 Do you accept comments in other languages than English in any of the Offbeat Empire websites?
 1 agrees As a translator, I'll say it is well translated and adapted for the most part.
 However, I would have used "fournisseur" instead of "prestataire".
 Unless that's a difference between France and Quebec of which I was not aware, prestataire is more commonly used for public instances providing a service to the population, rather than someone providing a service with a commercial transaction.
 Thanks for this mention Ariel, as well as for the permission to use the comment policy ! 🙂 @Aldebrana I must say I don't know all the translation rules since i'm definitely not a translator myself but as French is my native language and i work in the wedding industry here, i can confirm that we do use "prestataire de mariage" to say "wedding vendor".
 Maybe an exception to the rule ? 🙂 2 agree It must be a regional difference.
 Those a pretty common between France and Quebec French, and some still surprise me.
 I just thought I'd mention it, just in case. 😉 Good luck with the site!
 1 agrees "PS: Posting on Offbeat Empire will be ramping up again next week, once I've recovered from my vacation!"
 Hurray!!
 I really enjoy the articles here.
 1 agrees Comments are closed.